 On successful completion of the course students will be able to:

-1. Understand and apply environmental engineering design philosophies
+1. Apply environmental engineering design philosophies to a multifaceted project.

 2. Apply research and design skills acquired in earlier courses in environmental engineering and related disciplines to solve design problems and conduct investigations